MicrosoftDocs/power-automate-docs/articles/us-govt.md

 As Microsoft moves to refresh FedRAMP artifacts as part of the standard audit cycles, content will be updated accordingly.

 Power Automate US Government has features designed to support customers' CJIS Policy requirements for law enforcement agencies.
-Please visit the Power Automate US Government products page in the Trust Center for more detailed information related to certifications and accreditations.
+Visit the Power Automate US Government products page in the Trust Center for more detailed information related to certifications and accreditations.

 Microsoft designed this platform and its operational procedures to meet the requirements aligning with the DISA SRG IL4 compliance framework.
-Microsoft anticipates that the US Department of Defense contractor customer base and other Federal agencies currently leveraging Microsoft Office 365 GCC High to use the Power Automate US Government GCC High deployment option, which enables and requires customers to leverage Azure AD Government for customer identities, in contrast to GCC which leverages the public Azure AD.
+Microsoft anticipates that the US Department of Defense contractor customer base and other Federal agencies currently leveraging Microsoft Office 365 GCC High to use the Power Automate US Government GCC High deployment option, which enables and requires customers to leverage Azure AD Government for customer identities, in contrast to GCC, which leverages the public Azure AD.
 For the US Department of Defense contractor customer base, Microsoft operates the service in a manner that enables these customers to meet ITAR commitment and DFARS acquisition regulations.

 ## Power Automate US Government and other Microsoft services